Your Extended Hospital Stay

 - Toiletries and personal items (toothbrush, toothpaste, shampoo, comb, etc).
 Please note that the hospital is scent-free, so please do not bring scented deodorants, perfumes, or other personal care items.

 - Any reading material you may wish to have with you

 Please note: We are not responsible for any lost or missing items.

 Your appointment notice will show where you should register.
 Please arrive early to make sure you have time to register.

 Patients who need certain types of procedures will be asked to sign a consent form before the procedure.
 Please read this form carefully.
 Ask your health care provider if you feel you do not fully understand the procedure or associated risks.

 You will also be asked to sign a consent form before release of any specific information related to your condition or your image (photo or video) for legal, promotional or educational purposes.

 There is a discharge time for most patients.
 We ask that you note this time carefully.
 Before leaving the hospital, please visit the business office to check for any outstanding fees or payments that need to be made.

 A family member or friend should take you home after your hospital stay.
-Please make sure you have all of your belongings and hospital cards, as well as any aftercare instructions about your medication, diet, activity, and return appointments.
+Please make sure you have all of your belongings, as well as any aftercare instructions about your medication, diet, activity, and return appointments.
 If you are unsure about anything, ask your health care provider before you leave.